OwenChung03/polyhack/readme.md

 # AMM System Demo

 This repository contains a demonstration of an Automated Market Maker (AMM) system implemented in C++.
-The AMM system allows users to connect their wallets, check balances, add liquidity, remove liquidity, and perform currency exchanges between U.S. dollars (USD) and Japanese yen (JPY).
+The AMM system allows users to connect their wallets, check balances, check public ledger, add liquidity, remove liquidity, and perform currency exchanges between U.S. dollars (USD) and Japanese yen (JPY).

 ## Table of Contents